Archmonger/Blackberry-Themes/README.md

 ## **Installation**<br/>
 ### Plex, Synclounge<br/>
 For services that don't allow native CSS themes, you can edit your Nginx configuration to inject CSS.
 For automatic updating, you can use this repository's Github Pages address.
-Alteratively, you can download the CSS file to your domain and self-host it.
 This can be accomplished with sub_filter (http_sub_module).
+Replace the `XXXXX` with the name of the service you are using.
 ```
 proxy_set_header Accept-Encoding "";
-sub_filter '</head>' '<link rel="stylesheet" type="text/css" href="https://archmonger.github.io/Blackberry-Flat/bbf_plex.css"> </head>';
+sub_filter '</head>' '<link rel="stylesheet" type="text/css" href="https://archmonger.github.io/Blackberry-Flat/bbf_XXXXX.css"> </head>';
 sub_filter_once on;
 ```
 ### Ombi<br/>